FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_v3.md

 * `ecs_performance_type` - (Optional) Classification of cloud server specifications.
     Changing this parameter will create a new resource.

+* `ecs_group_id` - (Optional) Specifies the ECS group ID.
+If specified, the node will be created under the cloud server group.
+Changing this parameter will create a new resource.

+* `subnet_id` - (Optional) Specifies the ID of the VPC Subnet to which the NIC belongs.
+    Changing this parameter will create a new resource.

 * `product_id` - (Optional) The Product ID.
 Changing this parameter will create a new resource.

 * `max_pods` - (Optional) The maximum number of instances a node is allowed to create.